|Best Overall||oneisall Dog Shaver Clippers|

 Dog clippers come in two variations — single speed or variable speed.
 It is often recommended that beginners stick with a single-speed device until they get used to grooming their dog.
 This type of dog clippers is typically lightweight and easier to handle.

 Variable-speed dog clippers, on the other hand, provide versatility.
-Generally, there are anywhere from 2 to 5 speeds to choose from, allowing you to easily trim different types of coats of varying lengths.
+Generally, there are anywhere from two to five speeds to choose from, allowing you to easily trim different types of coats of varying lengths.
 This type of device is usually more effective in trimming matted fur and thick coats.

 Grooming your dog does take time, especially if your dog has a thick coat (like a Saint Bernard) and/or matted fur.
 The best overall dog clipper will allow you to hold the device for a long period of time without experiencing any discomfort.
 The handle should feel comfortable in your grip, preventing hand and wrist fatigue.
 You should also consider the size and weight of the dog clippers as these can also influence level of comfort.